 Wednesday, July 22 - Volunteers depart

 AYUDA supports local projects that focus on youth empowerment as defined by AYUDA’s empowerment model.
 Once abroad, AYUDA volunteers undergo a Cultural Training Program that is run in conjunction with our Local Partner organization AAV.
 The AYUDA volunteer team works with AAV leaders, local medical students, and rising AAV youth leaders to foster leadership, team building, and prepare for the subsequent outreach and diabetes education camps.
 Emphasis is placed on sustainability and empowering local youth to replicate the activities throughout the year.

-There are five main components to the In-Country Program:
+There are six main components to the In-Country Program:

 1. Cultural Training

 Volunteers receive supplemental Health & Wellness training and Safety & Security training upon arrival

 Volunteers gain understanding of local customs, traditions, etc.